True Divided Lites (TDL) vs. Simulated Divided Lites (SDL): Which should you choose?

 - Easy to maintain and clean; if a piece of the unit is damaged, you can easily repair it without affecting the rest of the lites

 - Structurally has more strength due to more bars stabilizing the window

 Simulated Divided Lites:

 The popular look of many smaller individual panes of glass in a window or door is a classic in historical neighborhoods, modern, or even minimalist homes.
 In certain areas in the US, some homes have to comply with regulations to keep authentic divided lites when replacing windows or doors, some opt for this style for aesthetics and the high-end feel they have, but for some other homes, simulated divided lites can do the job just fine.

 Rhino fabricates True Divided Lites that provide the original look and feel of individual panes, adding that extra touch of luxury that any home can enjoy.

-Call +1 (619) 780-4425 now for more information on our extensive line of TDL products, that include pivot doors, folding doors, sliding and classic swing doors for projects in Los Angeles, San Jose, San Diego and across the US and Canada.
+Contact us now for more information on our extensive line of TDL products, which include pivot doors, folding doors, sliding and classic swing doors for projects in Los Angeles, San Jose, San Diego and across the US and Canada.